jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/literals/collection-operation-literals.md

 #### Collection Operation Literals

-Perhaps there will be a general text notation for filling (collection) data, that will easily work for specifying structures.
+Perhaps there might be a general text notation for filling (collection) data, that might easily work for specifying structures.